In Defence of Nitya-baddha Souls Posted in: Freedom From Judgement, Seeing the Divine, The Self Divine

 pūrṇam evāvaśiṣyate

 N.B.
 There exist numerous English translations of this mantra with wide-ranging meanings.
-Perhaps only because it fits well with pre-existing convictions 😉 … I particularly like the Bhaktivedanta Vedabase translation quoted below:
+Perhaps because it fits well with my pre-existing convictions 😉 … I particularly like the Bhaktivedanta Vedabase translation quoted below:

 The Personality of Godhead is perfect and complete, and because He is completely perfect, all emanations from Him, such as this phenomenal world, are perfectly equipped as complete wholes.
 Whatever is produced of the Complete Whole is also complete in itself.
 Because He is the Complete Whole, even though so many complete units emanate from Him, He remains the complete balance.